 Adobe has made this the industry standard for saving files containing text

-used or what fonts are installed.
-For this to work, you must embed the fonts
+is used or what fonts are installed.
+For this to work, you must embed

-in the file.
-Set it to embed all fonts at 99%.
-(Using 100% sometimes causes
+the fonts in the file.
+Set it to embed all fonts at 100%.
+The fonts will